Modestas Bukauskas: Return to UFC

 Bukauskas faced Tyson Pedro, replacing Zhang Mingyang, on 12 February 2023, at UFC 284.
 He won the fight via unanimous decision.

 Bukauskas faced Zac Pauga on 17 June 2023 at UFC on ESPN 47.
 He won the close fight via unanimous decision.
 11 out of 13 media outlets scored the bout in favor of Pauga.

 Bukauskas faced Vitor Petrino on 4 November 2023 at UFC Fight Night 231.
 He lost the fight via knockout in the second round.

 Bukauskas faced Marcin Prachnio on 27 July 2024, at UFC 304.
 He won the fight by an arm-triangle choke submission in the third round.

 Bukauskas faced Raffael Cerqueira on 22 February 2025 at UFC Fight Night 252.
 He won the fight by knockout in the first round.

 Bukauskas faced Ion Cuțelaba on 10 May 2025 at UFC 315.
 He won the fight by split decision.

 Bukauskas faced Paul Craig on 6 September 2025 at UFC Fight Night 258.
 He won the fight by knockout via an elbow at the end of the first round.

-Bukauskas is scheduled to face Nikita Krylov on 24 January 2026 at UFC 324.
+Bukauskas faced Nikita Krylov on 24 January 2026 at UFC 324.
+He lost the fight via knockout in round three.

+Bukauskas was scheduled to face Rodolfo Bellato on 16 May 2026 at UFC Fight Night 276.
+However, Bellato pulled out during fight week for undisclosed reasons and was replaced by promotional newcomer Christian Edwards in a catchweight of 215 pounds.
+Bukauskas won the fight by split decision.

+Bukauskas faced Oumar Sy on 5 September 2026, at UFC Fight Night 287.
+He won the fight by technical knockout via a knee and punches in the second round.